 Alastair Cook backs Nick Compton to produce big innings in New Zealand

-England captain Alastair Cook is backing Nick Compton to prove he is the long-term replacement for Andrew Strauss in the New Zealand Test series.
+Alastair Cook is backing Nick Compton to prove he is the long-term replacement for Andrew Strauss in New Zealand.

 The Somerset batsman made an impressive start to his Test career in India, contributing several gritty innings to England's winning cause.